Quasi-isometric rigidity of three manifold groups: Canonical splittings

 \begin{corollary} Let $K$ be a geometrically finite Kleinian group with connected limit set.
-Assume that the point $p$ at infinity is a cut point with stabilizer isomorphic to $\Z^2$.
-Then $X=\Lambda_K\cap \C$ has infinitely many components with common stabilizers that are cyclic.
+Assume that {the point $p=\infty \in \hat\C$} is a cut point with stabilizer isomorphic to $\Z^2$.
+Then $X=\Lambda_K\cap \C$ has infinitely many components {and these components all have a common stabilizer which is cyclic}.
 Moreover, given a component $C$ of $\La_K\cap \C$ and $R>0$, there are only finitely many other components at Euclidean distance at most $R$ from $C$. \end{corollary}

+\Proof Let $H$ be the stabilizer of $p$.
+As $p$ is at infinity, {a parabolic isometry fixing $p$ acts on $\C$ by translations.
+Since $H$ is discrete and isomorphic to $\Z^2$, its action on $\C$ is cocompact.}

-\Proof Let $H$ be the stabilizer of $p$; let us consider a component $\OOO$ that is fixed by an infinite subgroup of $H$, and let $H_\OOO= H\cap \stab_K\OOO$.
-It follows from Proposition \ref{prop:cutaccidental} that $H_\OOO$ is a cyclic group generated by a primitive element $h_1$.
-Thus, we may choose another primitive element $h_2\in H$, different from $h_1^{\pm 1}$.
-It follows that $h_1$ and $h_2$ generate $H$.
+{It follows from Proposition \ref{prop:cutaccidental} that there is a component $\OOO$ {of $\Omega_K$} that is fixed by a cyclic group generated by a primitive element $h_1$.} {As $h_1$ is primitive, Bezout's theorem implies the existence of a primitive element $h_2$ such that $H$ is generated by $h_1$ and $h_2$.}

-Moreover, $h_2$ acts freely on the $H$-orbit of $\OOO$, and so on the components of $\La_K\cap \C$ since the $H$-orbit of $\OOO$ splits the plane in parallel (topological) strips.
+Moreover, $h_2$ acts freely on the $H$-orbit of $\OOO$, and so on the components of $\La_K\cap \C$ since the $H$-orbit of $\OOO$ splits the plane in parallel (topological) strips {in the following sense.
+By Proposition \ref{prop:cutaccidental}, There is an $h_1$-invariant curve in $\OOO$ that is translated by all the iterates of $h_2$.
+These curves cut the plane into strips.}